-If found or seized money is no longer required as evidence and remains unclaimed after three years, the money is presumed abandoned property and is reportable as specified in § 804.8, Minn.
+If found or seized money is no longer required as evidence and remains unclaimed after three years, the money is presumed abandoned property and is reportable as specified in this policy Minn.
 Stat. § 345.38 and Minn.
 Stat. § 345.75).